 This is the government’s brief in United States v.
 Chamberlain, filed in the Court of Appeals for the Fourth Circuit on September 6, 2016.
 It explains why the Supreme Court’s decision in Luis v.
 United States does not affect, nor require the court to revisit, the Fourth Circuit’s rule that substitute assets are subject to pre-trial restraint pursuant to 21 U.S.C.
 853(e).
+The case is scheduled for argument before the en banc court in September 2017.

 This Tenth Circuit brief responds to a defendant’s assertion that the government is not entitled to substitute assets unless it shows that the defendant is personally responsible for the unavailability of the directly forfeitable property.
 It argues that under the doctrine of joint and several liability, the defendant is liable for the acts or omissions of his co-defendants that caused the directly forfeitable property to be dissipated.